Leaving school and wondering what's next?

 What is a career?

-• Education and training, like short or online classes
+- Education and training (including short or online courses)

 Free career advice

-If you're a school leaver in Victoria, Queensland, Western Australia, Tasmania, the Northern Territory or anywhere else in Australia, you can access free career advice sessions tailored to your needs.
+If you're in Victoria, Queensland, Western Australia, or Tasmania, you can also access state‑based career services.

 Tips

-• Prepare questions: Think about what you want to ask during your session to make the most of the advice.
+- Prepare questions: Think about what you want to know so you can get the most out of it.

 Explore career and study ideas.